Researchers Night is an annual science festival held in research and scientific institutions since 2007. And today we are going for a visit.

 Physics Tricks In The Lab

-The next complex of stands we visited called “Physics Tricks In The Lab.”
+The following complex of stands we visited was called “Physics Tricks In The Lab.”

 The first Physics trick demonstrated the work of different gyroscopes.
 For example, when this small gyroscope was spun fast, it could stay both on the rope and even on the pencil tip.